 Granulomatosis with polyangiitis (GPA) is a rare disorder in which blood vessels become inflamed.
 This leads to damage in major organs of the body.
 It was formerly known as Wegener's granulomatosis.

 GPA is most common in middle-aged adults of northern European descent.
-It is rare in children, but has been seen in infants as young as 3 months old.
+It is rare in children.

 Other common symptoms may include:

 - Chronic ear infections

 - Pain, and sores around the opening of the nose